elixir-tools/elixir-tools.dev/_posts/2023-08-13-update-volume-2.md

 I'd like to give a small spotlight on one under the hood change.

-The version version of the "symbol table" that powers Go To Definition and Workspace Symbols was powered by [DETS](https://erlang.org/doc/man/dets.html)
+The original version of the "symbol table" that powers Go To Definition and Workspace Symbols was powered by [DETS](https://erlang.org/doc/man/dets.html)

 This worked out alright at first, but ended up being quite unergonomic (is that a word?) and a pain to debug.